 Way 1# Restore Access Database Using Backup

-In order to restore MS Access database from backup, simply choose good copy and paste it where you want to replace existing Access database with backup.
-While you restore database with the backup you basically replace the corrupted or damaged database.
+In order to restore MS Access database from backup, simply choose a good copy and paste it where you want to replace the existing Access database with the backup.
+While you restore the database with the backup, you basically replace the corrupted or damaged database.

 Way 2# Restore Part Of Access Database

-For restoring the database objects, just import the object from the backup into the database that already contains the object that you needs to restore.
-Through this procedure you can restore more than one object at a time.
+For restoring the database objects, just import the object from the backup into the database that already contains the object that you need to restore.
+Through this procedure, you can restore more than one object at a time.

 1. First of all open the database that you need to restore an object.

-2. For restoring the missing object like accidentally deleted table, skip to step 3.
-But if you want to replace an object which has a bad or missing data or has stopped working then you must follow these steps.
+2. For restoring the missing object, like an accidentally deleted table, skip to step 3.
+But if you want to replace an object which has bad or missing data or has stopped working, then you must follow these steps.

 3. From the External Data tab, in the Import group, tap to the Access.